filamentgroup/politespace/README.md

 ### data-politespace-creditcard

 When using politespace with credit card fields, the formatting logic changes based on the first digit.
 For example, American Express (AMEX) card formats are 4,6,5 (15 characters total, the first digit is a 3) and Visa/Mastercard/Discover are 4,4,4,4 (16 characters).
-If you use the `data-politespace-creditcard` attribute (in lieu of a `data-grouplength`) politespace will automatically adjust the politespace group length for you.
+If you use the `data-politespace-creditcard` attribute (in lieu of a `data-politespace-grouplength`) politespace will automatically adjust the politespace group length for you.
 If you add the `data-politespace-creditcard-maxlength` attribute, politespace will also manage the field’s maxlength for you as well.

 `<input type="text" pattern="[0-9]*" data-politespace data-politespace-creditcard data-politespace-creditcard-maxlength>`